-Situated in the province of West Java in the south of Jakarta, Cibodas Biosphere Reserve is an example of an ecosystem in the humid tropics undergoing strong human pressure.
+Situated in the province of West Java in the south of Jakarta, the Cibodas Biosphere Reserve is an example of an ecosystem in the humid tropics under strong human pressure.

-The Gunung Gede-Pangrango National Park constitutes the core area of the biosphere reserve.
-It includes two twinned volcanoes and mountainous rain forests with many Javan endemic species.
+The Gunung Gede-Pangrango National park constitutes the core area of the biosphere reserve and encompasses twin volcanoes and mountainous rain-forests, including many species endemic to Java.

-The buffer zone comprises for a large part production forest, tea plantations and horticulture fields.
-Rice irrigation fields and human settlements mostly cover the transition area.
+The buffer zone comprises production forests, tea plantations and horticulture fields.
+The majority of the transition area is covered by rice irrigation fields and human settlements.

 Last updated: July 2011Back to top